1601-mma2013/The-Journey-of-Life/README.md

 -This product can detect the user's stress level.

--This product able to contact the user's emergency contact when the user's stress level reached an abnormal rate.
+-This product able to contact the ‘National Suicide Prevention Lifeline’ when the user's stress level reached an abnormal rate.

 Risks

 -The product is not known among the public.

--The product might not only detect depression but also sport and excitement.
+-High costs.

 Obstacles